OpenEvalProject/evals/manuscripts/elife-47988/v3/manuscript.md

 ## Abstract

-10.7554/eLife.47988.001 Morphogenesis in plants depends critically on directional (anisotropic) growth.
+Morphogenesis in plants depends critically on directional (anisotropic) growth.
 This occurs principally perpendicular to the net orientation of cellulose microfibrils (CMFs), which is in turn controlled by cortical microtubules (CMTs).
-In young lateral roots of Arabidopsis thaliana , growth anisotropy also depends on RAB-A5c, a plant-specific small GTPase that specifies a membrane trafficking pathway to the geometric edges of cells.
+In young lateral roots of Arabidopsis thaliana, growth anisotropy also depends on RAB-A5c, a plant-specific small GTPase that specifies a membrane trafficking pathway to the geometric edges of cells.
 Here we investigate the functional relationship between structural anisotropy at faces and RAB-A5c activity at edges during lateral root development.
 We show that surprisingly, inhibition of RAB-A5c function is associated with increased CMT/CMF anisotropy.
 We present genetic, pharmacological, and modelling evidence that this increase in CMT/CMF anisotropy partially compensates for loss of an independent RAB-A5c-mediated mechanism that maintains anisotropic growth in meristematic cells.
 We show that RAB-A5c associates with CMTs at cell edges, indicating that CMTs act as an integration point for both mechanisms controlling cellular growth anisotropy in lateral roots.

 ## Introduction